A Log PSS morphism with applications to Lagrangian embeddings: The Log PSS morphism

 where

 (This latter space is empty if $\alpha_c t^{\vec{\v}}$ is tautologically admissible).

 \end{enumerate} \end{lem}

-\begin{proof} The space $M$ is compact and so standard Gromov-Floer compactness results imply that the only possible accumulation points of a sequence of elements in ${\mc{M}}(\vec{\v},\alpha_c, x_0)$ are a PSS solution followed by a sequence of broken Floer cylinders with trees of sphere bubbles glued on at any point (where intermediate Floer cylinder breaking a priori occurs along any orbit of $H^{\lambda}_m$).
-The Lemma follows from the the below sequence of assertions regarding a given limiting stable curve: \begin{enumerate} \item[(i)] There are no cylinder breakings along orbits of $H_m^{\lambda}$ contained in the divisor $\D$.
+\begin{proof} The space $M$ is compact and so standard Gromov-Floer compactness results imply that the only possible accumulation points of a sequence of elements in ${\mc{M}}(\vec{\v},\alpha_c, x_0)$ are a PSS solution followed by a sequence of broken Floer cylinders with trees of sphere bubbles glued on at any point (where intermediate Floer cylinder breaking a priori occurs along any orbit of $H^{\lambda}_M$).
+The Lemma follows from (applying transversality --- discussed above Lemma \ref{lem:energyintersection} and more in \S \ref{section:transversality} --- and standard gluing results to) the below sequence of assertions regarding a given limiting stable curve: \begin{enumerate} \item[(i)] There are no cylinder breakings along orbits of $H_M^{\lambda}$ contained in the divisor $\D$.

 \item[(ii)] There are no sphere bubbles unless $\vec{\v}$ is primitive (i.e., $\vec{\v} = \v_I$ for some $I$), in which case sphere bubbling occurs in codimension 1 and contributes boundary strata in (2) above.